florisdenhengst/spec-space/README.md

 `python measure.py 5 'F a -> F b'`

-For a timebound of 5, calculate the difference between formulas 'F a' and 'XF a':
+For a timebound of 5, calculate the distance between formulas 'F a' and 'XF a':

 `python measure.py -d 5 'F a' 'XF a'`